Affinage

 2. 2019 Medium

-Evidence Microarray, western blotting, overexpression/knockdown in CRC cells, and xenograft tumor model
+Evidence Microarray, gain/loss-of-function, western blotting, and xenograft tumor model in colorectal cancer

 PMID:31723122